For the City of Wellsville the Sexton shall be the City Superintendent in charge of Cemeteries.

 - A burial permit must be obtained from the city clerk, providing name, age, sex, race, date of death, place of death, cause of death, date of interment, number of lot or part of lot on which interment is made.

 - All interments and disinterment’s shall be made under the supervision of the sexton after payment of the proper fee.
+All excavation will be done by the City.

 - No interment of any body other than that of a human being shall be permitted in the cemetery.